Nemesis Reborn: Spin-off rides

 Two additional rides with the Nemesis brand were later added at Merlin theme parks.
 The first was Nemesis Inferno at Thorpe Park, another inverted coaster from B&M that opened in 2003.
-In 2012, Alton Towers opened another ride with a related theme, Nemesis: Sub-Terra, a drop tower from ABC Rides which closed in 2015 and reopened in 2023 following an eight-year hiatus.
+In 2012, Alton Towers opened another ride with a related theme, Nemesis Sub-Terra, a drop tower from ABC Rides which closed in 2015 and reopened in 2023 following an eight-year hiatus.
+COMPOUND, a scaremaze themed to the broader Nemesis storyline opened on the 11th October 2024.